mateuszwszola/react-calculator/README.md

 ### Installing

-CD into the project directory and install the project dependencies with npm
+Install the project dependencies with npm

 ```
 npm install